warren-bank/render-web-services/README.md

     - default: `300` (ie: every 5 minutes)
   - the value is the URL, which should touch the hosted service in such a way that the container host sees activity
     * clever container hosts only count network requests that originate from the public internet,<br>rather than the internal private network
-    * this example uses a public proxy server to make the network request
+    * this example uses a [reverse proxy server](https://github.com/byu-imaal/dohjs/blob/gh-pages/cors_proxy.js) to make the network request
   - an undefined or empty value allows the Docker container to be spun down after a period of inactivity

 - - - -